Event Agenda

 - Hear about the latest insights in the Australian SAF market and how Australia is driving aviation decarbonisation ambitions and energy security

-- How Carbon Intensity variations impact pricing, project bankability and Scope 3 claims
+- An overview of certification models, the latest insights into feedstock eligibility and how Carbon Intensity variations impact pricing, project bankability and Scope 3 claims

 - Organisers and Chair welcome delegates to Day 2 of the main conference with a live audience poll